Minautee/Food-Recommendation-System/README.md

 * TF-IDF vectorization was applied to encode ingredients and compute similarity.

 -> **Collaborative Filtering:**
-* Constructed a user-item matrix (pivot table of user ratings for recipes).
+* Constructed a user-item matrix (pivot table of user ratings for recipes) based on the suggestions from content-base filtering.
 * Applied Singular Value Decomposition (SVD) to predict missing ratings and rank recipes for users.

 -> **Hybrid Recommendations:**